Mount Magazine

-Mount Magazine is often called "the highest point between the Alleghenies and the Rockies" (there are mountains located in the Trans-Pecos region of far-west Texas which exceed Mount Magazine in elevation and prominence, although the Trans-Pecos region lies so far south of the Rockies, that region arguably does not lie "between" the Allegheny Mountains and the Rocky Mountains).
+Mount Magazine is often called "the highest point between the Alleghenies and the Rockies" (there are mountains located in the Trans-Pecos region of far-west Texas which exceed Mount Magazine in elevation and prominence, although the Trans-Pecos region lies so far south of the Rockies, that region arguably lies not "between" the Allegheny Mountains and the Rocky Mountains).

 Etymology

-According to English botanist Thomas Nuttall, writing in 1819, French hunters named mountain "Magazine" or "Barn" (French magasin) because of its "peculiar form".
+According to English botanist Thomas Nuttall, writing in 1819, French hunters named the mountain "Magazine" or "Barn" (French magasin) because of its "peculiar form".

 However, today some scholars believe Nuttall may have been writing about nearby Mount Nebo, and what is today called Mount Magazine was labeled "Castete Mt" on Nuttall's maps.

 Location

 Mount Magazine is located due north of Blue Mountain Lake in Logan County, Arkansas, approximately 45 mi east of the Arkansas-Oklahoma border.
 The most scenic route to the top is a 10 mi drive along Highway 309 (also known as the Mount Magazine Scenic Byway) from Havana.

-Physiographically, Mount Magazine is part of the Frontal Ouachita Mountains, and it part of the Arkansas River Valley ecoregion.
+Physiographically, Mount Magazine is part of the Frontal Ouachita Mountains, and is part of the Arkansas River Valley ecoregion.
 It lies within a southern extension of the Ozark National Forest close to the Ouachita National Forest.

 Climate

-The climate is very different from the typical climate of the Arkansas state as temperatures remain 10 degrees cooler than normal temperatures in the valleys.
+The climate is very different from the typical climate of Arkansas state as temperatures remain 10 degrees cooler than normal temperatures in the valleys.
 The annual average temperature is 56 °F. The park gets 54 inches of rainfall every year, and due to the low clouds, there is fog and limited visibility all year for eight days each month.